3Flatline/3flatline-public/docs/commands.md

     Get user token limits: 'user'
-    Estimate token cost: 'estimate <file or directory path for analysis>' Create a job: 'create_task <file or directory path for analysis>' Show the status of all tasks created: 'status' Show a specific job('s) status: 'status -s <task id> <task id> ...'
+    Estimate token cost: 'estimate <file or directory path for analysis>' Create a job: 'create_task <file or directory path for analysis>' Generate fixes for vulns: 'create_task -f <file or directory path for analysis>' Generate tests for vulns: 'create_task -t <file or directory path for analysis>' Show the status of all tasks created: 'status' Show a specific job('s) status: 'status -s <task id> <task id> ...'
     List all jobs you have created and their result data: 'list'